serge-sans-paille/scipy2021/talk.rst

 GSoC Student: Xingyu-Liu
 ------------------------

-Crawling in Scipy's code base, looking for kernel to benchmark and convert
+Crawling in SciPy's code base, looking for kernel to benchmark and convert

 Read the log of her journey: